DeviusVim/deviuspro.nvim/README.md

 This project is licensed under the [MIT](https://opensource.org/license/mit/)

-The onedarkpro theme was created with ❤️ by **karimdev96**. if you like it, please consider giving it a ⭐️ on GitHub!
+The deviuspro theme was created with ❤️ by **karimdev96**. if you like it, please consider giving it a ⭐️ on GitHub!